HKUST-Aerial-Robotics/Fast-Planner/README.md

 ```

 Then run the quadrotor simulator and __Fast-Planner__.
-Currently there are two different planning algorithms available, as list in the following:
+Currently there are two different planning algorithms available, as listed in the following:

 ### 3.1 Kinodynamic Search & B-spline Optimization